.png)

 Text analysis converts raw feedback into structured signals by identifying recurring issues, sentiment intensity, and affected user segments.
 These signals are then prioritized and automatically transformed into CX tickets that can be assigned, tracked, and resolved.

-This creates a direct path from feedback → action
+This creates a direct operational path from customer feedback → workflow action.

 Most feedback remains unused because it is: